omonimus1/plant_classification/README.md

 The project (still under implementation), offers research documentation related the implementation of a **Flower Classifier**.

+### CNN detailes
+* The CNN implements has been build using the technologies listed below.
+So far, it is possible to classify the following categories of flowers: Tulip, Sunflower, Rose, dandelion, daisy.

 #### Project assets
 * Jupiter Notebook
 * [Web app](webAppClassifier/README.md)